200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-ParanormalRescueSquad.md

 ## Judge Comments

 Paranormal Rescue squad does some nice things with characterisation and improv, leaving plenty of room for players to sketch out a dangerous and unknown conspiracy and discover it organically through play.
-I think it'd make a great 500w game. _- [Grant Howitt]_({{site.baseurl}}/judges)
+I think it'd make a great 500w game. - [_Grant Howitt_]({{site.baseurl}}/judges)